Hi, I’m Sarah-Jayne Duryea – Founder of Happy Minds Psychology and Principal Psychologist.

 Marta is a psychologist.
 She respects and values diversity, and works collaboratively with people using an intersectional, holistic, strength-based and affirming approach.
 Marta’s main interests include neurodivergence (particularly Autism, ADHD and AuADHD), attachment, development, parenting support, life transitions, anxiety, depression and trauma.
 She is an ally to the LGBTQIA+ community.
 She works with adolescents and adults providing psychotherapy as well as, conducting cognitive and diagnostic assessments.
 She works with individuals as well as with couples, and has experience working with parents and groups.

-She uses skills from Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution Focused Therapy, Mindfulness, Compassion-Focused Therapy (CFT), and Emotional Coaching.
+She uses skills from Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution Focused Therapy, Mindfulness, Compassion-Focused Therapy (CFT), EMDR and Emotional Coaching.
 Marta loves learning, is continuously engaged in professional development activities and completing further training in therapeutic skills.Marta is a certified yoga instructor and although she is not currently giving yoga classes, she maintains her own regular yoga and meditation practice.
 In her spare time she loves to spend time with her family, hiking, gardening, playing board games and watching movies.

 Master of Psychology (Educational and Developmental)